ifernandolopez/multimodal_mortality_covid/CONFIGURE.md

 pyenv local 3.9.19
 ```

-The option local activates Python 3.9.19 only within this folder.
+This activates Python 3.9.19 automatically whenever you're inside this folder.

 ### Option 2: Using uv

-No additional activation is needed beyond being inside the project directory.
+No manual activation is needed.
+The pinned python version in .python-version is used automatically when inside the project directory.

-### Option 3: Using conda (each session)
+### Option 3: Using conda

-With conda you have to activate conda in each session to use python 3.9.19 executing:
+You need to activate the environment manually at the start of each session:

 ```bash
 conda activate python_3_9_19
 ```

-And deactivate it at the end of the session with:
+And deactivate it at the end of the session:

 ```bash
 conda deactivate